thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * `save_df` saves the dataframe containing the cards and all other infos needed by AnnA as a pickle file.
 Used mainly for debugging.
 Files will be saved to the folder `DF_backups`

 ## TODO
+* implement flagging urgent card instead of only tag or boost
+* investigate wether CLIP is a better vectorizer than what you used in the past
 * merge code from anki connect to make companion addon compatible with latest anki
 * switch to using more ankipandas than anki connect to gather information
 * package AnnA on pypi or as a standalone package
+* you can now vectorize the whole deck but what about computing distance in the whole deck too?
-* consider image occlusions of the same image as siblings
+* consider considering image occlusions of the same image as siblings

 * investigate using parallel processing of TF_IDF instead of _format_text using the .preprocess() method